pademinune/NameNet/readme.md

 Small (1,500 names): https://huggingface.co/datasets/aieng-lab/namexact
 Large (40,000 names): https://huggingface.co/datasets/aieng-lab/namextend

+## Models

+### V1

+V1 is a dense network that uses a "characters in bag" approach.
+It takes a name as input and encodes it into a 26-dimensional vector containing the number of occuruences of each letter.
+Order of letters is not preserved.

 ## Key Breakthroughs
 - I JUST NOTICED THAT THE EXTENDED DATASET HAS WEIRD LABELS.
 For example, John was marked as both M and F in the 'gender' column.
 You need to view 'primary_gender' rather than 'gender'.
     - With this change, the models perform signiificantly better in training and loss is very low.